Nutty

 What’s the best pension for limited company directors?

-Running your own business (a director) as a limited company?
-(An officially registered company), great!
-You’ve got some amazing benefits when it comes to pensions.
+Running your own business as a limited company?
+(An officially registered company).
+Great!
+For directors, there’s some pretty amazing benefits when it comes to pensions vs getting a sole trader pension (although they’re great too).

 Pensions for limited company directors can be a bit more complicated than your traditional pension with an employer (workplace pension) – although modern providers are making them super easy these days.